leourbina/react-component-with-partials/README.md

 # react-component-with-partials

 Partials for your react components callbacks.
+Because having `.bind` and arrow functions in your react components is an [antipattern](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md).

 ## Get it